-for each $i \in [r]$.
-Notice that $|W_i| = d(r-1)$ for each $i \in [r]$, since the edges $e^{(j)}_i\ (j \in [d])$ are disjoint apart from the vertex $v_i$.
 Define a new hypergraph $H'$ by taking $H$, deleting $v_1,v_2,\ldots,v_r$ and all the edges containing them, and adding $d(r-1)$ pairwise disjoint edges, each of which contains exactly one vertex from $W_i$ for each $i \in [r]$.
-(Note that none of these `new' edges were in the original hypergraph $H$, otherwise some $v_{\alpha}$ and $v_{\beta}$ would have been at distance at most 3 in $H$, a contradiction.)
+(Note that none of these `new' edges were in the original hypergraph $H$, otherwise some $v_{i}$ and $v_{j}$ would have been at distance at most 3 in $H$, a contradiction.)
 Clearly, $H'$ is $d$-regular.
 We claim that it is linear.
 Indeed, if one of the `new' edges shared two vertices with some edge $f \in H$ (say it shares $a \in W_i$ and $b \in W_j$, where $i \neq j$), then there would be a path of length 3 in $H$ from $v_i$ to $v_j$, a contradiction.